Wfuger/word-cloud/README.md

 # Word Cloud

-Brought to you by [lmoehn](https://github.com/lmoehn)

 You work for a tech conference company.
 Somebody transcribes all the noteworthy quotes from all the speakers, and enters them into a system.
 This system outputs a JSON file that looks like this:

 ```
 {